Musical chords, multiple melodic lines, as well as the intervals between tones -- all may all be "inverted."

 NOTE: Inverse movement in, let's say, a fugue represents statement of the subject or countersubjects exactly upside down, upward intervals being downward ones, and vice versa; this is sometimes called "inversion," but "inverse movement" is a preferable term since it avoids any possible confusion with the true melodic inversion of a subject or countersubject.

-With inverse movement all of the intervals are exactly the same in terms of half tones, only in reverse (upside down); with true melodic inversion the intervals change; 4ths become 5ths when inverted, 5ths become 4ths, unisons become octaves, and octaves become unisons, etc., according to mathematical formula where 9 - interval = inverted interval.
+With inverse movement all of the intervals are exactly the same in terms of half tones, only in reverse (upside down); with true melodic inversion the intervals change; 4ths become 5ths when inverted, 5ths become 4ths, unisons become octaves, and octaves become unisons, etc., according to mathematical formula where 9 minus the interval = the inverted interval.

 Thus 2nds become 7ths when so inverted, and 7ths become 2nds; 3rds become 6ths, and 6ths become 3rds.